nadimnesar/e-commerce-platform-spring-boot-backend/README.md

 - `POST /api/seller/addProduct`
     - Add a new product, can access by only seller.
+- `GET /api/seller/products`
   - Show my products, can view own products only.
 - Update a product by id, can update own product only.
 - Delete a product by id, can delete own product only.